uvarc/rc-website/content/userinfo/hpc/software/nextflow.md

 - The main.nf contains the processes of your workflow (the steps)
 - Your workflow will determine the order of the processes in order to create that output
-- Each rule consists of 3 required parts: the input files, the output files, and the shell (command)
+- Each process generally has at least a script, input, output consists of 3 required parts: the input files, the output files, and the shell (command)
 - Below is an example of a process to align sequences using hisat.
 The log and threads options are optional, but included for reference
 - The target output is a gene count matrix in a csv format

 ```
 process CUTADAPT {

     publishDir params.outdir, mode: 'copy'